Abdul Fatah Younis: Death

 On 24 July, Younis was reported by Al Bawaba to have been killed under "mysterious circumstances" on the first day of the Fourth Battle of Brega without specifying where they got such information.
 Younis denied this report in a radio interview the next day.

 On 28 July, Younis was placed under arrest to face questioning in Benghazi, the de facto capital of Libya under the NTC, on suspicion that his family had contacts with the Gaddafi regime.
 The NTC said that he was summoned from the Brega front to answer questions regarding the misuse of military assets, but he never made it to the meeting.

 Later that day, Younis was killed under unclear circumstances.
 His body and those of two other officers were found dumped on the outskirts of Benghazi.
 They had been shot, and the bodies burnt afterwards.
 NTC head Mustafa Abdul-Jalil said Younis was killed by pro-Gaddafi assailants, and the head of the group responsible had been arrested.
 The Libyan government gave another version of the event, saying that Younis had been killed by the rebels because they thought he was a double agent.

-In an email to Hillary Clinton, Sidney Blumenthal stated that "In July and August 2011 NTC 'security officers' discovered evidence that Younis was in secret contact with Saif al Islam Qaddafi.
-In response to this report a sensitive source stated that Jalil ordered NTC security officers to assassinate Younis while en route to a meeting at NTC headquarters.
-Jalil then reported that Younis had been killed by Islamist dissidents among his troops."

-Another leaked email by Sidney Blumenthal reports that French intelligence DGSE was informed that Jalil was responsible for the assassination of NTC military commander General Abdul Fatah Younes.

 At his funeral, Younis was hailed as a hero of the revolution by his nephew.
 However, as he was laid to rest, his son broke down and yelled: We want Muammar to come back!
 We want the green flag back!